 We have witnessed situations where a broker was able to reset the days on market to zero on StreetEasy by taking a listing off market and re-listing it later that day under one of his salespeople.
 Once the day count was reset, the broker swiftly replaced the salesperson with himself with no ill effect on the newly reset day count.

-Hauseit doesn’t condone any of these alternative methods to reset your days on market on StreetEasy as it can be construed as intentional obstruction of data accuracy.
+Please note that Hauseit doesn’t condone any of these alternative methods to reset your days on market on StreetEasy as it can be construed as intentional obstruction of data accuracy.
+Furthermore, the RLS has gotten better in recent years in catching offenders and requiring the original address to be re-instated.
+Lastly, this activity can result in fines by the OneKey MLS which would be passed on to the owner.

 An angry buyer agent commission rebate client recently noticed this sneaky phenomenon and asked our affiliate: